ConsenSysMesh/linnia-resources/Technical-Whitepaper.md

 The concept of *identity* conveys a sense of *uniqueness*.
 The same way a person only exists as one instance of itself in the real world, so will it be in the digital world.
 This gives the term *Singleton* its unique power to describe identity.

 However, the digital world also needs to convey the idea that a person's identity might be used and revealed in different ways depending on the context.
 In real life, Alice might be a doctor, a Tesla car owner, and a diabetic.
 Depending on the context, she might be interacting with Tesla customer support, accessing her patient's file in the database of the hospital or joining a group of discussions for diabetic individuals.
-Each time, she will have to expose different facets of her identity.
+Each time, she will have to expose different of her identity.
 In the real world, it is simple, as no one can (yet) read one's mind.
 One must choose to only disclose the information one feels is relevant.
 To support these claims, we can often provide a physical document (a professional card, a medical certificate or a car registration document).
 To express the contextual nature of identity in the digital world, we use the term **facets**.
 Unique and manifold, just like our real-life identity, each Singleton will have an infinite number of facets.

 Linnia will be a bridge between a user *Singleton *(stored in a decentralized identity platform for self-sovereignty) and its data files (stored in a decentralized storage platform for self-management).